Job Market Paper

 Generative AI & Labor Market Discrimination

-With Germain Gauthier (Bocconi University), Debora Nozza (Bocconi University) & Paola Profeta (Bocconi University) Link to the AEA Pre-analysis Plan - draft available upon request
+With Germain Gauthier (Bocconi University), Debora Nozza (Bocconi University) & Paola Profeta (Bocconi University) Link to the AEA Pre-analysis Plan

 Abstract